Finding Comfort in the Darkness: Understanding Seasonal Affective Disorder

 Practice relaxation: Techniques like mindfulness, deep breathing, or gentle yoga can ease anxiety.

-Seek professional help: If symptoms persist or worsen, talking to a GP or mental health professional is important
+Seek professional help: If symptoms persist or worsen, talking to a GP or mental health professional is important.

 Turning your home into a comforting space can help counteract the gloom of winter.
 Use warm lighting, soft textures, and familiar scents to create a soothing atmosphere.
 Small changes like adding fairy lights, using a humidifier, or playing calming music can lift your mood.